Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: SAMPLING DECODING

 So the probability is as stated in Lemma 2. \end{proof}

 A salient feature of (\ref{ProbRandDecode}) is that the closest lattice point is the most likely to be sampled.
-Particularly, it resembles the Gaussian distribution.
+In particular, the lower bound resembles the Gaussian distribution.
 The closer $\mathbf{z}$ is to $\mathbf{y}$, the more likely it will be sampled.
+Klein showed that when $A=\log n/\min_{i}r_{i,i}^{2}$, the probability of returning $\mathbf{z}\in \mathcal{L}$ is